 Make sure to follow security guidelines.
-It's a good practice to perform a security check against the most common attack vectors before going live.
+It's good practice to perform a security check against the most common attack vectors before going live.
 Also mind the OWASP Cheat Sheets to negate attacks before they can start.

 Frameworks & CMS systems¶